aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 **Note –** Only messages describing errors in template syntax can be inlined; messages describing errors encountered during expressions’ evaluation cannot.

-When `ReportBuildOptions.INLINE_ERROR_MESSAGES` is applied, a Boolean value returned by a `ReportingEngine.BuildReport` overload indicates whether building of a report was finished successfully or was interrupted because of a template syntax error.
+When [ReportBuildOptions.INLINE_ERROR_MESSAGES](https://reference.aspose.com/words/python-net/aspose.words.reporting/reportbuildoptions/#inline_error_messages) is applied, a Boolean value returned by a [ReportingEngine.build_report](https://reference.aspose.com/words/python-net/aspose.words.reporting/reportingengine/build_report/) overload indicates whether building of a report was finished successfully or was interrupted because of a template syntax error.
 This enables you to process reports which building succeeded or failed differently as shown in the following code snippet.

 {{< highlight python >}}
 engine = aw.reporting.ReportingEngine()